Why professional photography service is expensive?

 2. Prepaid for future multiple works.
 When there're guaranteed multiple works from a client, photographers are normally willing to provide some discount.

 3. Quantity discount.
-For example, when you need a professional business headshot, it normally starts from $150 in average.
-However, if you can get 10 people or more to have a business headshot together, it could be $120 or even $100 per person.
+For example, when you need a professional business headshot, it normally costs from $100 - $200 in average.
+However, if you can get 10 people or more to have a business headshot together, you could get some volume discount from that.

 4. Negotiate for quality with quantity.
 When you need quality result with tight budget, you can ask if it's doable when you need quality result with less amount in quantity to fit in your budget.
 When photographers can spend less time in either post processing photos or taking photos, it's reasonable to charge less than original amount.